-Display Brightness Mode
+Display Brightness (Contrast) Mode

-The display brightness mode is accessed when entering the main programming mode.
-It allows you to adjust the brightness of the display LEDs and setpoint annunciators without interfering with other configuration settings.
+The display brightness (contrast) mode is accessed when entering the main programming mode.
+It allows you to adjust the brightness of the display LCDs without interfering with other configuration settings.
 It is always available, even with the PROGRAM LOCK switch set to ON, or the external LOCK pin connected to the COMMON pin, locking out the programming modes.

-The display brightness can be set between 0 and 7, with 0 being dull and 7 being bright.
+The contrast can be set between 0 and 7, with 0 being dull and 7 being bright.
 The default setting is 5.

-Configure the display brightness setting to 7 (bright).
+Configure the contrast setting to 7 (bright).